 The authors aren’t sure why this connection exists.
 But in the 2015 study, the researchers noticed that those with eczema were more likely to drink alcohol and exercise less.
 These unhealthy habits may contribute to the higher rate of heart disease.
 Other potential causes for the connection include chronic inflammation, explains Jonathan Silverberg, M.D., Ph.D., Assistant Professor of Dermatology at Northwestern University Feinberg School of Medicine, in an American Academy of Dermatology statement, or the body releasing anti-inflammatory substances to fight skin irritation and infections.

 Talking to your doctor about heart health

 Based on the potential connection between eczema and heart disease, it makes sense that those with eczema should have a discussion with their doctor about their cardiovascular and stroke risks.
-Start with primary care doctor per SecondsCount.org and if needed, request a referral to a cardiologist.
+Start with your primary care doctor per SecondsCount.org, a public information website hosted by the Society of Cardiovascular Angiography and Interventions (SCAI), and if needed, request a referral to a cardiologist.
 When talking to your doctor, be sure to let them know of any family members who have cardiovascular disease.
 Your doctor may also ask you a series of questions, such as exercise habits and whether you smoke, to determine your overall risk.
 In addition, you may want to ask the following questions: